 The key question becomes whether the amount of pay and benefits offered is fair relative to your legal rights waived and promises made.
-In limited circumstances federal law or an employment contract requires severance pay to employees or executives.How is Severance Pay Usually Calculated?
+In limited circumstances federal law or an employment contract requires severance pay to employees or executives.How is severance pay usually calculated?

 The amount of severance pay varies significantly depending on a host of factors, including the reason for your departure, length of your tenure, your position, size of the company, industry, and the severance agreement terms.

 That said, severance pay usually falls within the range of 1-2 weeks of base salary per year of tenure, but only an experienced severance review attorney can properly assess the above factors as applied to your circumstances.
-Viable legal claims may significantly increase severance pay.What is in a Typical Tennessee Severance Package?
+Viable legal claims may significantly increase severance pay.What is in a typical Tennessee Severance Package?

 You need to know exactly what is currently being offered.
 Severance agreements often contain the following key provisions.
 Keep in mind, every severance agreement is different and your agreement may differ from the terms below.
-We always recommend you consult an attorney when making legal decisions.
+We always recommend you consult an experienced attorney when making legal decisions.

 - Benefits/COBRA.
 The benefits provision may be separate.
 It states the date your medical, dental and vision insurance will end.
 It reiterates that you will receive all required COBRA paperwork, and some companies may provide for company-paid subsidies for COBRA premiums.
 If your spouse can add you to his or her health insurance, consider asking for the COBRA premiums to be added to your severance pay.

 - Non-Disparagement.
 You agree not to bad mouth the company or its employees (including management, officers, directors, etc.) to anyone regardless of whether or not the statement is truth.
-Best practice: do not talk badly about the company or former supervisors or co-workers to anyone.

 - Attorney’s Fees.
 Some of these provisions are written very broadly and require you to pay the company’s attorney’s fees, which could total well into six figures.
 Some go as far as to require you to pay for investigator fees even if you have not violated the agreement!
-Do not agree to such an overbroad provision.
-A fair attorney’s fees provision states the prevailing party gets his/her/its fees or that each party pays their own fees (aka the American Rule).

 - References/Inquiries.
 This is important, especially during your job hunt.
 This provision specifies what, if any, information the company can provide to future employers.
 Most employers limit such references to positions held, rates of pay, and length of tenure.